reader-revenue/reader-revenue-demo/app/content/overview.md

-        "script": "js/script.js" // Optional, relative to the /public folder "options": { //Optional, passed directly to template rendering "suppressStructuredDataMarkup" : true, // suppressed the ld+json block rendering "suppressInNav": true //Hide this route from this section, but preserve access }
+        "script": "js/script.js" // Optional, relative to the /public folder "options": { //Optional, passed directly to template rendering "suppressStructuredDataMarkup" : true, // suppressed the ld+json block rendering "suppressInNav": true, //Hide this route from this section, but preserve access "lang": "en" //Specify a specific <html lang=""> value for a route }
       }
       // Insert more links for this section